 On this page you will find a number of resources to help you navigate the RCHS school system as well as important forms, enrollment information, and student programs.
-Click on a thumbnail below for more information.
+Click on a links below for more information.

 Rockingham County Schools utilizes the Alert Now: Connect 5 Phone Notification Service.